singularityware/singularityware.github.io/pages/docs/overview/faq.md

 $ sudo singularity bootstrap ubuntu-latest.img ubuntu.def
 ```

-### Contained applications and work flows

-Yes.
-Singularity imposes no limitations on forks, threads or processes in general.

 ### Can a Singularity container be multi-threaded?

 Yes and maybe respectively.
 Any Singularity application can be suspended using standard Linux/Unix signals.
 Check-pointing requires some preloaded libraries to be automatically loaded with the application but because Singularity escapes the hosts library stack, the checkpoint libraries would not be loaded.
 If however you wanted to make a Singularity container that can be check-pointed, you would need to install the checkpoint libraries into the Singularity container via the specfile.